emanlapponi/defense/presentation/slides.md

 Positions from Texts](http://www.wordfish.org/uploads/1/2/9/8/12985397/slapin_proksch_ajps_2008.pdf)' --->

 ---
-# Classifier evaluation scores as a quantity of interest
+# <!--- fit ---> 💡 Classifier evaluation scores as a quantity of interest

 - In a parliamentary setting, the contents of a speech should reflect the ideology of the speaker.